 The shop was designed to the then popular Art Deco style which is still seen in the tiling and solid teak carved shop front.
 It is such a rare survivor architecturally that the famous Sherborne historian Gerald Pitman used to bring his guided tour parties through the shop.

 Roy Edwards, seen in the old picture as a young boy, inherited the business which became famous locally for being prepared to deliver the smallest order free of charge if you were the ‘right sort’ of account customer.
 Many ex-employees have come to visit and all sorts of horror stories and funny reminiscences have been told.
 It is believed that the delivery bike still in our possession actually killed a young schoolmaster in Cheap Street within living memory.

 When Roy died in the early 1980s his widow let the business to a couple who were unfortunately unable to make a go of it, so it closed.
-John Oliver, who had a small coffee bar in the property now known as the Flower Barrow, took a lease and converted Oliver’s to its present form.
-John traded until 1994 when a combination of bad business decisions and even worse extramarital activities around the town forced him to sell the business to Lawrence Scott.
+John Oliver, who had a small coffee bar in Swan Yard, took a lease and converted Oliver’s to its present form.
+John traded until 1994 when he moved away to run a successful outdoor catering business and sold the business to Lawrence Scott.
 Lawrence ran Oliver’s for 17 years until his retirement in December 2011 when he sold the business to the current owner, Jane Wood.

 If you’re thinking of coming to stay in Sherborne, check out our friends at Dream Cottages.
 Dream Cottages are Dorset’s leading holiday cottage provider.
 If you are looking for dog-friendly accommodation when visiting the area, Dreams offer over 300 self-catering cottages from coastal retreats to country hideaways, to experience the South West in all its glory.